-DISCLAIMER: The master's of science degrees at UHCL and the post-professional degrees through ATSU are managed and maintained by those institutions.
-As such, those institutions may make alterations to their programs' requirements, content, or availability at their discretion unbeknownst to TCC.
-Please contact the schools for the most up-to-date information.
+DISCLAIMER: The master's of science degrees at UHCL a are managed and maintained by UHCL.
+As such, that institutions may make alterations to their programs' requirements, content, or availability at their discretion unbeknownst to TCC.
+Please contact UHCL for the most up-to-date information.